 A delightful and quick way of making your cake look a million dollars is to use fresh flowers for cake decoration.

-Put a simple flower as a floral cake topper on a simple cupcake or make a sensational statement using edible flowers for wedding cakes.
+Put a simple flower as a floral cake topper on a simple cupcake and make edible flower cupcakes.
+Or make a sensational statement using edible flowers for wedding cakes.

 Use edible flowers for cakes in different ways to create different effects.